 Food Hoarding

 Food hoarding is often associated with eating disorders.
 When an eating disorder is ruled out as the cause, it can be observed that food hoarding has all the elements of general hoarding.
 Food hoarders collect multiples of food items, perhaps due to store sales.
-The food is disorganized and there is no to little space remaining to use counters, stoves, and other surfaces.
-The individual is emotionally tied to the food, perhaps based on childhood deprivation due to neglect, poverty, or having lived through a war or economic depression.
+The food is disorganized and there is no space remaining to use counters, stoves, and other surfaces.
+The person is emotionally tied to the food, perhaps based on childhood deprivation due to neglect, poverty, or having lived through a war or economic depression.

-Symptoms of Hoarding Disorder
+Hoarding Disorder Symptoms

 The symptoms of hoarding disorder are clear: The hoarder’s collection of objects is abnormally excessive and does not make sense.
 Not only are there a lot of possessions in the home, but there will be multiples of an object that are not needed in multiples, like can openers.
 Any potential or intended organization will probably not be clear to an observer.